SreenikethanI/mp4_recovery_experience/README.md

     1 minute.
 This was the silent portion where the <b>person had left the meeting due to poor internet</b>.

-    We can also notice how the video is a bit sped-up, as it is NOT parallel to the black line, which confirms the suspicion from earlier.
+    We can also notice how it is NOT parallel to the black line, which confirms the suspicion from earlier that the video is sped-up.

     This is useful data!
 This effectively tell me "what timestamp of this sped-up video is supposed to be occuring at what clock time"!
+This data is available in the [gmeet_timestamps.csv](gmeet_timestamps.csv) file.

-2. 🎙️ Analyzing the audio:
+2. Analyzing the recovered audio:

-    It can be noted that the audio is stereo.
-This is a benefit, since the actual mic voices are in mono, but the Google Meet's "join" sound effect is stereo.
+    It can be noted that the audio is stereo, but the human voices are still in mono.
+This is a benefit, since the Google Meet's "join" sound effect is stereo.

-    So, simply inverting a channel and mixing with the other will extract these sound effects, which can be used to visually compare with the video.
-This can be done in [Audacity](https://www.audacityteam.org/).
+    I tried to simply invert a channel and mixing with the other, and it turns out that it will extract the Google Meet's "join" sound effects, since that sound effect is in stereo.
+This can be used to visually align with the video.
+[Audacity](https://www.audacityteam.org/) is the best tool for this.

-    This didn't really help, though.
-Fun to try it out.
+    This didn't really help much, though.
+Fun, regardless!

 ---